One of the fastest-growing social gaming giants doesn’t play around when it comes to developing future products.

-Recently, Zynga adapted a process to ensure that Marketing signs off on the product spec at each phase before the product gets the green light for the next phase.
+Recently, Zynga adopted a process to ensure that Marketing signs off on the product spec at each phase before the product gets the green light for the next phase.

 It’s part of vital communication during the design process, Sarkar said.

 “Throughout my career in gaming, I have seen silos of functions where product doesn’t communicate with marketing or design doesn’t communicate with engineering, leading to fragmented consumer experiences,” Sarkar said.
 Her career has included directing product marketing for Jam City’s Harry Potter: Hogwarts Mystery mobile game and Glu Mobile’s Kim Kardashian: Hollywood, Tap Sports Baseball, Deer Hunter and Restaurant DASH: Gordon Ramsay.